Web Privacy Statement

 The information that we collect automatically is stored and used in aggregate form only and is not used to contact you personally.
 We may also collect other information as described in this Web Privacy Statement.

-Penn State may share information with contracted non-Penn State entities, third-party vendors, or service providers to provide services to you on our behalf.
+Penn State may share information with contracted non-Penn State entities, third-party vendors, or service providers to provide services to you on our behalf or, in limited circumstances, offer ads that may be of interest to you.
 Penn State may also offer opportunities for you to opt-in to receive information from non-Penn State entities.
 If you opt-in, you may receive correspondence from these organizations on programs, products, or services that might interest you.
 You will always have the opportunity to opt-out with these organizations directly by using their unsubscribe or opt-out process.